Funding Opportunities for Student Entrepreneurs

 Small grants for student-based ventures.

-Mr. Bob Buhrmaster ’69, friend of the Lally School and member of its advisory council, and his wife Maureen, have given a gift that enables the Severino Center to offer small grants to help student-based ventures test the market feasibility of their business concepts.
-Grant amounts are $1,000-$2,000, and are determined by the Director of the Severino Center.
+Mr. Bob Buhrmaster ’69, friend of the Lally School, and his wife Maureen, have given a gift that enables the Severino Center to offer small grants to help student-based ventures test the market feasibility of their business concepts.
+Grant amounts are up to $2,000, and are determined by the staff of the Severino Center.

-Designed to assist MBA students in the understanding of the opportunities and challenges of a startup or early stage company.
+Designed to assist students in understanding the opportunities and challenges of working within a startup or early stage company.

 Companies Seeking Interns

-NCIIA will launch its 2012-13 E-Team Program for college and university-based innovators and entrepreneurs.
-An expansion of the previously awarded E-Team grants, the E-Team Program provides early-stage funding of up to $75,000, along with training, coaching, and investment opportunity for teams working on market-based technology inventions.
+The E-Team Program gives college students the chance to move new tech ideas out of the lab and classroom and into the marketplace.
+Pproviding early-stage funding of up to $75,000, along with training, coaching, and investment opportunity for teams working on market-based technology inventions.

 Venture BPlan Series